 Install Microsoft Teams PowerShell Module

 This article explains how to install the Microsoft Teams PowerShell module using PowerShell Gallery.
 The Microsoft Teams PowerShell module is supported on all Windows platforms.
-Mac and Linux are not supported.
+Mac is not supported.

 Microsoft Teams PowerShell module requires PowerShell 5.1 or higher on all platforms.
 Install the latest version of PowerShell available for your operating system.